mdw223/LearnArabic-Flashcards/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Challenges encountered while building the app was implementing a way to select a random card due to page refreshing.

 ## License